KivSystems/aaasobo-management-system/README.md

 Create a `.env` file in the `frontend` directory with the following content:

 ```
-NEXTAUTH_SECRET="kwZirbC+M5b3nRdd3NtbWZzdXoYWCe2EAnQHgas/fZQ="
+AUTH_SECRET="5e13a7ccb2e88d1a5c21dce34abbdc0c3d70f9c9dea9f994a4af4d5b7383caf5"

 # Optional.
 Default is http://localhost:4000
 NEXT_PUBLIC_BACKEND_ORIGIN=http://localhost:4000
 ```

-`NEXTAUTH_SECRET` should be randomly generated.
+`AUTH_SECRET` should be randomly generated.
 See the backend section above.

 #### Start Next.js